 AAUW B-C STEM Activities

-STEM EVENTS CONNECT BRANCH TO STL COMMUNITY:
+STEM EVENTS CONNECT THE BRANCH TO the ST. LOUIS COMMUNITY:

-Updates from STEM Director Carol Greenaway
+Updates from STEM Directors Barb McQuitty and Carol Greenaway

 In the spring of 2018 the STEM committee judged projects in the St. Louis Science Fair) and held “STEM girls of Promise Events” at Maplewood-Richmond Heights and, for the fourth year, at Valley Park High School ,